ybeshaw/NYU-APSTA-GE-2011/README.md

 ## New York University
 Supervised and Unsupervised Machine Learning, NYU J-term 2025

-I took this course during Janaury of 2025, funded by the New York University School of Global Public Health; Pathways into Quantative Aging Research
+I took this course during Janaury of 2025, funded by the New York University School of Global Public Health; Pathways into Quantative Aging Research Program (Cohort 2023).
-In this course, I employed both Unsupervised and Supervised Machine Learning Methods
+In this course, I employed both Unsupervised and Supervised Machine Learning Methods.

 Project Two serves as a pre-cursor for my Master's Project